The Oracle of

 Believe it or not, you can use this deck the same way you would read with a standard Tarot deck.
 At its core, the 72 cards represent the 36 decans from ancient Egyptian astrology.
 This is the same system used to bestow meaning upon the 36 cards of the Minor Arcana (cards 2 - 10 of Wands, Cups, Swords, and Pentacles).
 If you double that number (to represent day hours and night hours) you will arrive at 72, and from that number, Occultists of the past have assigned meaning and missions to both angels and demons.

 While working with this deck on my own, I developed two new layouts that are explained in depth in the instruction manual:

 The Stairway to Heaven - utilizing the angel side of the deck and revealing the reader's higher vision or future end state.

 The Circles of Hell - utilizing the demon side of the deck and showing where the reader should set their internal focus or the core of what is troubling them.

 The Tarot Storage Box for this deck is extremely high quality, made of wood with a metal latch and velvet cloth covering the outside.
 The interior is satin and pillowed to protect your cards.

-On the exterior is either the Secret Seal of Solomon in gold foil stamping or the Seal of Solomon in bi-metallic foil stamping.
-These are ancient (and extremely powerful) symbols of protection.
+On the exterior is the Secret Seal of Solomon in gold foil stamping.
+This is an ancient (and extremely powerful) symbol of protection.